Debugging File Type (MIME) Associations

 Missing *.la files

-Sometimes when you compile a package it fails and complains it can’t find an *.la file for some library that is installed.
-Recently I had it when compiling dev-libs/gobject-introspection which complained about missing libpng14.la.
-The solution for this is to run:
+Sometimes, when you compile a package, it fails and complains that it can’t find a *.la file for some library that is installed.
+Recently, I ran into this while compiling dev-libs/gobject-introspection, which complained about a missing libpng14.la.
+The solution is to run:

 sudo lafilefixer --justfixit

-It won’t create the .la file, but it will fix the libtool references so nothing points to it so packages will compile fine.
+It won’t create the .la file, but it will fix the libtool references so that nothing points to it, and packages will compile fine.

 search_for_updates 0.2

-This is a small update to my search_for_updates script which have been laying around.
-The script allows to search for updates from portage without resolving dependencies.
+This is a small update to my search_for_updates script, which has been lying around.
+The script allows you to search for updates from Portage without resolving dependencies.
 Thus, it’s much faster than

 emerge -pvu world

-The new version lists the best version available for each package which can be updated using the --verbose flag.
-You can download the new version from here: search_for_updates-0.2.
+The new version lists the best version available for each package that can be updated using the --verbose flag.
+You can download the new version here: search_for_updates-0.2.

 Kernel Configuration and nvidia-drivers